torlenor/torlenor.github.io/_posts/2020-10-23-machine_learning_reinforment_learning_kalah_part1.markdown

 This agent, as the name suggests, will randomly choose a move out of all valid moves.
 This is the simplest approach we can take on implementing a Kalah playing agent and it can be implemented essentially with just one line of Python code.

-## Max score agent
+## MaxScore agent

 The idea behind this agent is, that it will always take the move which gives him the highest score.
 This can either be a move which will let him sow a seed into its own end zone, or, ideally, it will be a move were it can steel the opponents seeds by hitting an empty pit on its own side of the board.

-## Max score and repeat agent
+## MaxScoreRepeat agent

-The base strategy for this agent is the same as the max score agent.
+The base strategy for this agent is the same as the MaxScore agent.
 The difference is, that it will prefer a move were it will hit its own end zone with its last seed, meaning that it can get another move.
 This is implemented in such a way to exploit the possibility of having more than one additional move if the board permits that.
 This can easily be implemented by always taking a look at the possible moves starting from the left of the board going right and picking the first where a repeating play is possible.

 ## Minimax agent